 Complete Guide to a Substance Abuse Counselor Degree Online

 Also known as addiction and behavioral disorder counselors, substance abuse counselors help people with problem behaviors.
 They may specialize in helping people with a disorder, such as alcoholism drug use, gambling, or an eating disorder.
-It's common for substance abuse counselors to work with a particular client population, such as teenagers or those facing acute behavioral crises.
-The goal of the counselor is to help patients get on a path where they no longer are controlled by their addictions and are able to lead productive lives.
-It's a career that takes patience, understanding, and perseverance.
+Substance abuse counselors often work with a particular client population, such as those facing acute behavioral crises.
+The counselor's goal is to help patients get on a path where they no longer are controlled by their addictions and can to lead productive lives.

-As you research your options for online substance abuse counseling degree programs, it's recommended that you choose a program that is offered by an accredited school.
+It is recommended that you choose an online substance abuse counseling degree program from an accredited school.
 Accredited schools must meet established academic standards set by independent agencies, to ensure students receive an adequate education.
-The US Department of Education provides a database of accrediting agencies as well as accredited schools.
+The US Department of Education provides a database of accrediting agencies and accredited schools.
 Read More

-Comprehensive List of Online Colleges & Universities for a Substance Abuse Counseling Degree
+Comprehensive List of Colleges & Universities for an Online Substance Abuse Counseling Degree

 Overview of Available Online Substance Abuse Degrees